tbsdvl/vaporize/README.md

 ```

 ## **DISCLAIMER**
 This project is a work in progress and is not yet available in the `npm` registry.
-Please clone the repository and use it with caution if you would like to try out `vaporize`.
+Please fork the repository and use it with caution if you would like to try out `vaporize`.

 ## Table of Contents
 - <a href="#installation">Installation</a>